QuantLet/SFE-Ready/QID-3228-SFEbinomv/README.md

 Submitted : Sat, June 13 2015 by Lukas Borke

 Input:
-- FALSE: number of steps
+- n: number of steps
 - k: number of paths
 - p: probability of up movement